-Excluding the MoD areas with the additional 29.5 km2 of HA recorded
+Excluding the MoD areas with the additional 10,1 km2 of HA recorded

-Hazardous areas in the Republic of Croatia on December 31, 2021 remained on 37 Municipalities/ 7 Counties and amount to 204.4 km2 (136.8 km2 CHA, 67.6 km2 SHA), excluding the MoD areas of an additional 29.5 km2 of HA.
-Approximate number of AP/AT mines emplaced (Estimate according to number of minefield records in CPD/CROMAC sector database and Annual demining
+Hazardous areas in the Republic of Croatia on December 31, 2024 remained on 16 Municipalities/ 3 Counties and amounted to 49.3 km2 (43.1km2 CHA, 6.2 km2 SHA), excluding the MoD areas of an additional approximately 10,1 km2 of HA.
+Approximate number of AP/AT mines emplaced (Estimate according to fully documented minefield records in CPD/CROMAC sector database and Annual demining report) on Dec 31, 2024 reaches 6.363 mines (5.624 AP mines and 739 AT mines), excluding the areas under the MoD jurisdiction.
+It is important to highlight that during 2024 the Republic of Croatia released completely one more contaminated County, when Karlovačka County was declared free of landmine contamination.